cryptodevhub/site/wiki/nfts.md

 OpenSea's [Non-Fungible Token Bible](https://opensea.io/blog/guides/non-fungible-tokens/) is a long-form blog post that covers everything you need to know about NFTs.

 Reading through it you'll learn the basics of NFTs, differences between token standards like ERC-721 and ERC-1155, the history of NFTs as well as background information about the Non-Fungible Token market.

+## NFT School

+The [NFT School](https://nftschool.dev/) is a community-driven website dedicated to cover all aspects of NFTs.
+Browsing through it you'll find resources to learn basic NFT concepts, in-depth tutorials as well as references and recommendations.

+NFT School is an Open Source project so everyone is encouraged to update the website and contribute to the project.